Top 8 Ways To Become Fiscally Responsible

 7. You have an estate plan

-If you have kids or plan to have kids, having these things in place can guarantee them having a decent life after you’re gone.
+If you have kids or plan to have kids, having these things in place can guarantee them a decent life after you’re gone.
 It is one of the most fiscally responsible things you could do for your family while you’re still here.

 8. You control your spending